Skip to main content

 1-9: Tech Terms Defined

-3G: Third generation cellular network with an average speed of 6 Mbps; 3G networks will be shutting down in 2021
+3G: Third generation cellular network with an average speed of 6 Mbps; 3G networks shut down in 2021

 404 Error: You see this error when a webpage is not found as a result of a “dead link” (a link that leads to a page that is no longer there); Results from a webpage that has been deleted